g-r-a-n-t/dutchx-subgraph/README.md

 ## Usefulness

-The GraphQL syntax is pretty staight-forward, which makes it easier for developers to incorporate information from DutchX than any other avaiable method (that I'm aware of).
-This combined with the speed offered by caching makes this subgraph an attractive solution to anybody looking to integrate their dapp with DutchX.
+The GraphQL syntax is pretty straight-forward, which makes it easier for developers to incorporate information from DutchX into their dapp than any other available method (that I'm aware of).
+This combined with the speed offered by caching makes this subgraph an attractive solution to anybody looking to retrieve data from DutchX.